 Stay informed and up-to-date on your documents.

 You should gather all relevant information and documents listed on the tax audit notification letter.
 After which, the taxpayer’s representative can review them before sharing them with the Tax Authority.
-Examples of some relevant documents include but are not limited to; Bank statements and all previous financial statements like W2, whether or not you are working.
+Examples of some relevant documents include but are not limited to; Bank statements and all previous financial statements like W2 form, whether or not you are working.
 You may also have to provide evidence of previous tax payments and a 1099G to show unemployment benefits.
 That way, your tax expert can easily assist you with relevant explanations and interpretations before the tax audit.

 FAQS: Does every unemployment claim get audited?